USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch02_overview.md

 <a id="nml"></a>
 The nml program converts chemical mechanism csv output files from chemmech to the namelist files required by the CMAQ programs.

+<a id="jproc"></a>
+JPROC calculates daily clear-sky photolysis rates from look-up tables of molecular absorption cross-section and quantum yield (CSQY) data, and climatologically derived ozone-column and optical depth data.

 <!-- BEGIN COMMENT -->